chrisgscott/mosaic/docs/to_organize/INBOX.md

 # INBOX

-**Last Cleaned:** October 30, 2025
+**Last Cleaned:** October 24, 2025

 This file contains new ideas and enhancements that haven't yet been prioritized for BUILD_PLAN or TO_PROCESS.

 ---

-## ✅ Recently Moved Items (Oct 30, 2025)
+## ✅ Recently Moved Items

 ### Moved to BUILD_PLAN:
-- **Phase 15: Inline Citations with Deep-Linking** - Perplexity-style citations with Docling support
-- **Phase 16: shadcn AI Components UI Modernization** - Professional AI interface overhaul
+- **Phase 14: Vercel AI SDK Integration** - Ready for implementation with clear 3-phase plan

 ### Moved to TO_PROCESS:
-- **Multi-Hop Graph Traversal Analysis** - Decision on whether to implement true multi-hop
+- **Three-Tier Architecture Decision** - Requires architectural decisions before implementation

 ---

 ## 💡 Enhancements & Ideas

+### Three-Tier Architecture: Mosaic as Multi-Tenant Foundation (MOVED)
 **Priority:** High
 **Effort:** 2-3 weeks
 **Status:** Planning Phase